rsapkf/rsapkf-site/src/writing/articles/current-note-taking-setup/current-note-taking-setup.md

 ### 3. Temporary Todos and Tasks

 I use Standard Notes for these as well.
-A better solution for todos would be something like [Tasks.org](https://github.com/tasks/tasks) but this just adds one more application to my setup and phone.
+A better solution for more ephemeral notes and todos would be something like [Tasks.org](https://github.com/tasks/tasks) but this just adds one more application to my setup and phone.
 For temporary grocery list and stuff, I use the default Notes app that comes with my phone (in offline mode) and for long-term todos, I use Standard Notes and special tags.
 I append special characters to the start of each todo.
 For example, here's is an entry from one of those notes:

 ```
 - $$$ add Plausible/Goatcounter analytics for website, remove Google Analytics.